 (b) Review obstacles to the implementation of the Convention at the request of the Conference of States Parties;

-(c) Review requests by rights holders to comment on situations in which their right to development has been adversely affected by the failure of States to comply with their duty to cooperate, as reaffirmed and recognized under the Convention;

-(d) Undertake any other functions within the scope of the Convention that may be vested by the Conference of States Parties.
+(c) Undertake any other functions within the scope of the Convention that may be vested by the Conference of States Parties.

 4. The Conference of States Parties shall adopt rules of procedure for the operation of the implementation mechanism.